 \subsection{Covers for planar graphs}

-\paragraph*{Preliminaries} The next lemma can be traced back to the work of Lipton and Tarjan \cite{lt-stpg-79}, and we include a sketch of the proof for completeness.
+The next lemma can be traced back to the work of Lipton and Tarjan \cite{lt-stpg-79}.

 \begin{lemma} \lemlab{separator} Let $\GA=(\PS,\Edges)$ be a planar triangulated graph with non-negative edge weights.
-There is a partition of $\PS$ to three sets $\PA,\PB,\PC$, such that \begin{compactenumi} \item $\cardin{\PA} \leq (2/3)n$ and $\cardin{\PB} \leq (2/3)n$, \item there is no edge between $\PA$ and $\PB$, and \item $\PC$ is composed of two interior disjoint shortest paths that share one of their endpoints, and an edge connecting their other two endpoints. \end{compactenumi} \end{lemma} \begin{proof} Fix an arbitrary vertex $r' \in \PS$ and compute a shortest-path tree $\Tree$, rooted at $r'$, of the graph $\GA$.
-Notice, that for any vertex $u \in \PS$, the unique path $\pi(r',u)$ from $r'$ to $u$ in $\Tree$ is a shortest path in $\GA$.
-Thus, for two points $u,v \in \PS$, the set of points along the two shortest paths $\pi(r,u)$ and $\pi(r,v)$, where $r$ is the lowest common ancestor of $u$ and $v$ in $\Tree$, is a good candidate for the separator set $\PC$.
+There is a partition of $\PS$ to three sets $\PA,\PB,\PC$, such that \begin{compactenumi} \item $\cardin{\PA} \leq (2/3)n$ and $\cardin{\PB} \leq (2/3)n$, \item there is no edge between $\PA$ and $\PB$, and \item $\PC$ is composed of two interior disjoint shortest paths that share one of their endpoints, and an edge connecting their other two endpoints. \end{compactenumi} \end{lemma}

-Observe, that any edge $uv$ of $\GA$ that is not part of $\Tree$, forms a cycle with the edges of $\Tree$.
-The dual graph of $\GA$, where we remove the edges of $\Tree$, is a $3$-regular tree.
-In particular, it has a separator edge.
-Taking this edge in the primal, together with its shortest path in $\Tree$, induces the desired cycle $\PC$.
-This cycle partition $\GA$ into three sets $\PA, \PB, \PC$, with $\PA$ being the points outside of the cycle, $\PB$ being the points inside the cycle, and $\PC$ being the points contained on the cycle.
-Since $\GA$ is plane graph, there is no edge between $\PA$ and $\PB$.
-See \cite[Lemma 2]{lt-stpg-79} for details. \end{proof}